 XAudit : A Learning-Theoretic Look at Auditing with Explanations

 Abstract: Responsible use of machine learning requires models to be audited for undesirable properties.
 While a body of work has proposed using explanations for auditing, how to do so and why has remained relatively ill-understood.
 This work formalizes the role of explanations in auditing using inspirations from active learning and investigates if and how model explanations can help audits.
-As an instantiation of our framework, we propose explanation-based algorithms for auditing linear classifiers and decision trees for `feature sensitivity'.
-Our results illustrate that Counterfactual explanations are extremely helpful for auditing, even in the worst-case.
-While Anchor explanations and decision paths may not be as beneficial in the worst-case, in the average-case they do aid significantly.
+As an instantiation of our framework, we look at `feature sensitivity' and propose explanation-based algorithms for auditing linear classifiers and decision trees for this property.
+Our results illustrate that Counterfactual explanations are extremely helpful for auditing feature sensitivity, even in the worst-case.
+While Anchor explanations and decision paths may not be as beneficial in the worst-case, in the average-case they do aid significantly as demonstrated by our experiments.

 Submission Length: Regular submission (no more than 12 pages of main content)